10-2127. Powers of a generation and transmission cooperative

 12. Become a member of other cooperative organizations or corporations or own stock in or otherwise financially participate and invest in those other organizations or corporations.

-13. Conduct its business, carry on its operations, have offices and exercise the powers granted it by this article in any state, territory, district or possession of the United States or in any foreign country.
+13. Conduct its business, carry on its operations, have offices and exercise the powers granted by this article in any state, territory, district or possession of the United States or in any foreign country.

 14. Adopt, amend and repeal bylaws consistent with this article.